mastermind1981/dchq-docker-java-example/readme.md

 **$delete_dir**, **$dir** and **$file_url** are overrideable arguments that can be defined when creating the plug-ins or when requesting the application.

-WebSphere is invoking a different BASH script plug-in that will first execute init-server-env.sh and then deploy the Java WAR file from the accessible GitHub URL
+WebSphere is invoking a different BASH script plug-in (plug-in ID: **rPuVb**) that will first execute init-server-env.sh and then deploy the Java WAR file from the accessible GitHub URL

 <https://github.com/dchqinc/dchq-docker-java-example/raw/master/dbconnect.war>